 If these “power plants” break down—or stop working as well as they should—it can lead to fatigue, weakness, muscle cramps, heart palpitations, headaches, and brain fog.

 In fact, research indicates that conditions such as chronic fatigue syndrome, fibromyalgia, insulin resistance, cardiovascular disease, mood disorders, Alzheimer’s disease, and cancer all involve a disruption in the function of mitochondria.

 Mitochondria are also damaged by stress, internal inflammation, and large amounts of carbohydrates or sugar.

 A regular blood test will not tell you anything about your mitochondria, but there are more specialized tests that will tell you exactly how your mitochondria are keeping up, or not.

-For example, a urine panel by Genova called Organix® shows the levels of the various nutrients and substances that mitochondria need to produce the energy your body needs.
-It can tell us therefore, if you need to take more of a particular nutrient to make the process work more efficiently.
+For example, a specialized urine panel called “organic acids” shows the levels of the various nutrients and substances involved in mitochondrial function.
+Organic acids can tell us therefore, if you need to take more of a particular nutrient to make the process work more efficiently.

-Blood tests can tell us about the levels of certain substances that are needed for healthy mitochondrial functioning, such as RBC magnesium, carnitine and coenzyme Q10 levels.
+Specialized blood tests can tell us about the levels of certain substances that are needed for healthy mitochondrial functioning, such as RBC magnesium, carnitine and coenzyme Q10 levels.
 This can give us a sense of whether your mitochondria are struggling.
-D-lactate and pyruvic acid levels increase in the blood when mitochondria are under-functioning and a blood test can tell us that, too.
+D-lactate and pyruvic acid levels increase in the blood when mitochondria are under-functioning, so it can help to measure them as well.

-Whether you have a test done or not, if you know that you’ve been exposed to stress or that your body is not functioning at its best, it is quite likely that your mitochondria could use some support.
+Whether you complete special testing or not, if you know that you’ve been exposed to stress or that your body is not functioning at its best, it is quite likely that your mitochondria could use some support.

 13 ways to support your mitochondria and boost your energy: